CACHE Level 3 Certificate in Preparing to Work in Adult Social Care – RQF

 CACHE became part of NCFE in 2015.

-No. You do not need any previous knowledge to enrol onto this course.
+You do not need any previous knowledge or skills to enrol on this qualification, however, you must be at least 16 years of age to study this course.

 It's not a problem.
 We offer a course replacement service, so if you get into trouble and your course pack is lost or damaged, our Student Support Team can provide you with a new set of materials for a one-time additional fee.